SrParavel/health-profile/README.md

 							<table>
 							<tr>
 								<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/layouts/Layout.astro'>Layout.astro</a></b></td>
-								<td>- Defines the layout structure and styling for the project's web pages, ensuring a consistent visual presentation<br>- Integrates global and form-specific styles, sets the document metadata, and establishes a flexible font source<br>- Maintains a responsive design with a centered content layout for a seamless user experience.</td>
+								<td>- Define the global layout styling and structure for the project, ensuring a consistent look and feel across all pages<br>- Import necessary styles and fonts, set metadata, and define the basic HTML structure<br>- This file serves as the foundation for rendering content within a standardized layout, enhancing user experience and maintaining visual coherence throughout the application.</td>
 							</tr>
 							</table>
 						</blockquote>